yadayada/acd_cli/docs/usage.rst

 acd_cli may be invoked as ``acd_cli`` or ``acdcli``.

 Most actions need the node cache to be initialized and up-to-date, so please run a sync.
+An ordinary sync will fetch the changes since the last sync or the full node list if the cache is empty.
-A sync will fetch the changes since the last sync or the full node list if the cache is empty.
+Partially syncing will only fetch the active contents of one folder, optionally recursively.

 The following actions are built in
 ::

-        sync (s)            refresh node list cache; necessary for many actions clear-cache (cc)    clear node cache [offline operation]
+        sync (s)            refresh node cache; prerequisite for many actions psync               only refresh the contents of the specified folder clear-cache (cc)    clear node cache [offline operation]

         tree (t)            print directory tree [offline operation]